AstroLabs Logo

 Get to know the procedures, requirements, and advantages of setting up a branch office in Saudi Arabia

-A branch office is typically an extension of a foreign parent company, conducting similar activities under the same name.
+A branch office in Saudi Arabia is typically an extension of a foreign parent company, conducting similar activities under the same name.
 This business structure is particularly beneficial for companies planning to expand and set up a business in Saudi Arabia without having to establish a whole new subsidiary.

 Characteristics of a Branch Office in Saudi Arabia